The Coonhound is a calm and relaxed breed

 The American Black and Tan Coonhound is a friendly, easygoing dog that belongs to the Hound group of dog breeds.
 Originally bred to hunt Raccoon, they are tenacious when on the trail but laid-back and relaxed at home.
 These are large, athletic dogs that cover difficult ground quickly with a sure-footed, easy stride.

 According to the breed association, this is a happy-go-lucky dog with an amiable and relaxed attitude to life, fitting in well to family life and very tolerant with children.
 They also get on well with other dogs, and are not aggressive.

 Indoors, they are mellow, sociable and unobtrusive.
+They may even seem uninterested in their surroundings - indoors.
 However there is a strong hunting instinct, and if the Coonhound picks up a scent or trail outdoors, it will become single-minded and become difficult to deter from its mission.